Travel to Israel! Experience Canadian & Israeli Innovation and Culture

 Co-Instructor from Technion

-Faculty of IE&M at Technion - Israel Institute of Technology
+Lecturer, Department of Humanities and Arts & THUB - Israel Institute of Technology

 Students will need 50% to pass the course.

-The course will take place from August 17 to September 3, 2019.
-The course will start in Waterloo (~6 days) and finish in Israel (~12 days).
+The course will take place from August 15 to September 2, 2022.
+The course starts in Waterloo (~5 days) and finishes in Israel (~13 days).

-Students will have to complete the following before they are allowed to go:
+Students will have to complete the following before enrollment is confirmed:

-Participate in Waterloo Federation of Students (FEDS) Health and Dental Plan, or provide proof of alternate equivalent health insurance coverage for the duration of the program.
+- Participate in the Waterloo Undergraduate Student Association (WUSA) Health and Dental Plan, or provide proof of alternate equivalent health insurance coverage for the duration of the program.

 The price includes: